dom-kufel/Bible-Books-interconnections-visualization-using-d3.js/README.md

 Visualization of interconnections between different books of The Bible, data obtained mostly from footnotes.
 See: http://dom98.github.io/Bible-Books-interconnections-visualization-using-d3.js/

-Project completed during the one-week workshops at the Interdisciplinary Centre for Mathematical and Computational Modelling (ICM) 2016.
+Project completed during the one-week workshops of the Polish Children's Fund at the Interdisciplinary Centre for Mathematical and Computational Modelling (ICM) 2016.